 Laura Brooks is a Senior Manager at Ilifa Labantwana, an organisation working to secure an equal start for all children in South Africa through universal access to quality early childhood development.
 She has a Master’s degree in Economics from UCT, which she attended as a Mandela Rhodes Scholar, and a BA(Hons) from Rhodes University in her home town of Makhanda.
 Prior to joining Ilifa Labantwana, Laura worked in the private sector as a development economist, delving into a variety of social justice fields, including financial inclusion, violence against women and children, and now, early childhood development.
 Her driving motivation is a commitment to improving the lives of South Africa’s most vulnerable people.

-Mark Smith is Director-elect at the University of Stellenbosch Business School (SA).
+Mark Smith is Director-elect at the Stellenbosch Business School (SA).
 He is former Faculty Dean & Professor of Human Resource Management at Grenoble Ecole de Management (FR).
 At Grenoble, he was Faculty Dean (2016–2020), Director of the Doctoral School (2013–2016), Head of Department (2012–2013), and research team leader of “Work Life Careers” (2012–2015).
 Prior to working in France, he worked at Manchester Business School (UK).
 His research interests are careers and labour market policy, specifically outcomes for women and men, including working conditions, working time, and work–life integration.
 He has authored or co-authored over 50 books, book chapters, and journal articles.
 He publishes regularly in the media about his research and the management of business schools.
 He has also been a member of the editorial board of Work, Employment & Society.

 Lunga Tukani is a Chartered Accountant (CA (SA)) and current Head of Internal Audit for Sovereign Foods.
 Prior to this role, he was the Chief Financial Officer at Letaba TVET College.
 He is passionate about education, and serves on boards of non-profit education organisations.
-He has completed an MBA with the University of Stellenbosch Business School, and is the originator of Kwande Craft Gin.
+He has completed an MBA with the Stellenbosch Business School, and is the originator of Kwande Craft Gin.
 Lunga has six Comrades Marathon finishes under his belt.

-Anita holds the University of Stellenbosch Business School Research Chair dedicated to the study of women at work.
+Anita holds the Stellenbosch Business School Research Chair dedicated to the study of women at work.
 She has a PhD from the School of Management of the University of Southampton (UK) and is a Professor at the Business School, where she teaches in the organisational behaviour and leadership tracks.
 She is a non-executive director of the National Business Initiative, a voluntary coalition working towards sustainable growth and development in South Africa.
 She is the editor of the annual Women’s Report, and has published numerous public reports, articles, and book chapters on diversity and women’s issues.
 Anita regularly engages in public forums in print, online, and broadcast media.